jarblz/artist-api/README.md

 ## Installation

+1. Clone the repo
+2. email me and ask for the .env file (jaredables@gmail.com)
-Clone the repo, rake db:create, migrate, and seed
+3. rake db:create, migrate, and seed

 ## Features that were left out, as I didn't have time to finish them